 A. G. Stephens

-Alfred George Stephens (1865-1933) was an editor and publisher, as well as being an author, literary critic, and poet.
-He is regarded as a major figure in Australia’s literary history, having encouraged a large number of Australian authors (including the editing and publishing of many of their works), as well as being a prominent literary critic.
+Alfred George Stephens (1865-1933) was a prominent literary critic, editor, and publisher, as well as being an author and poet.
+He is best known as the editor of the “Red Page”, the literary section of The Bulletin (Sydney).
+A. G. Stephens is regarded as a major figure in Australia’s literary history, having encouraged a large number of Australian authors (including the editing and publishing of many of their works).

 P. R. Stephensen